wvangansbeke/LaneDetection_End2End/README.md

 - Continual learning setup: A possibility is to focus first on egolanes and add more lane lines during training.
 This makes the task more difficult over time.
 This will improve the convergence, since the features of the first lane lines can help to detect the later ones.

 - Pretrainig: When a high number of lane lines are desired to be detected, the supervision could be be too weak (depending on the initialization and the network).
-Pretraining using a few segmentation labels is good way too alleviate this problem.
+Pretraining using a few segmentation labels is a good way to alleviate this problem.

 - Proxy segmentation task: You could also combine our method with a proxy segmentation task in a shared encoder architecture.
-This can have some benefits (i.e. good initialization for the weight maps), although this makes it more complex.
+This can have some benefits (i.e. good initialization for the weight maps), although this makes the setup more complex.